-The Evangelism Committee encourages members to actively provide outreach and warm hospitality to all visitors and to deepen the commitment of faith within the church family.
+The Grace In Action Team encourages members to actively provide outreach and warm hospitality to all visitors and to deepen the commitment of faith within the church family.

-The Finance Committee shall enlist the aid of all standing committees and shall oversee the preparation of a draft budget for the succeeding year and shall submit it to the Congregation Council in time to be proposed to the congregation during the annual stewardship emphasis.
-It shall oversee all the financial affairs of the congregation, giving particular attention to the prompt payment of all obligations and regular forwarding of benevolence monies to synod.
-It shall, subject to approval of the Congregation Council, be responsible for the congregation’s investments.
+The Finance Committee oversees the preparation of a draft budget for the succeeding year and oversees all the financial affairs of the congregation, giving particular attention to the prompt payment of all obligations and regular forwarding of benevolence monies to synod.

-The Fellowship Committee shall plan and carry out activities to deepen and extend the Christian fellowship among all members of the congregation.
-It shall endeavor to make the Congregation Council aware of the changing makeup of the congregation and promote means of active involvement by those of all ages, interests, backgrounds and types of family status.
+The Fellowship Committee plans and carries out activities to deepen and extend the Christian fellowship among all members of the congregation.
+Promotes means of active involvement by those of all ages, interests and backgrounds.

-The Stewardship Committee shall throughout the year promote the expression of Christian faith in daily living; teach the Christian use of money; educate the congregation as to local, synodical, national, and world ministries; and lead its members to higher levels of proportionate giving for the Lord’s work.
-The committee shall be responsible for annual efforts toward informed and grateful giving.
+The Stewardship Committee promotes the expression of Christian faith in daily living; teaches the Christian use of money; educates the congregation as to local, synodical, national, and world ministries; and leads its members to higher levels of proportionate giving for the Lord’s work.
+The committee is responsible for annual efforts toward informed and grateful giving.

 Worship and Music Committee

 The Altar Ministry is a sub-committee of the Worship and Music Committee.
-This group is responsible for changing the seasonal paraments (colors), setting communion, watering the plants and dusting of the Chancel and Sanctuary.
+This group is responsible for the up keep of paraments, for changing the seasonal paraments, setting communion and other worship service duties.

-The Property Committee sees to the proper maintenance and protection of all property of the congregation and shall take care that it is kept in good repair and adequately insured.
-This committee shall maintain and update yearly a five-year projection of foreseeable maintenance and replacement costs.
-(St. Paul’s Lutheran Constitution, Section C13.01)
+The Building & Grounds Committee sees to the proper maintenance and protection of all property of the congregation and takes care that it is kept in good repair and adequately insured.

 Mutual Ministry Committee